 The chief financial and administrative officer has primary responsibility for the administration of the financial and business affairs of the college.
-The chief financial and administrative officer is assisted by the controller, who disperses and accounts for college funds; the director of budget and analysis, who is responsible for the compilation and oversight of the college's annual operating budget; the director of financial planning and analysis, who is responsible for the college's debt portfolio, capital structure, and cash management.
+The chief financial and administrative officer is assisted by the controller, who disperses and accounts for college funds; the director of budget and analysis, who is responsible for the compilation and oversight of the college's annual operating budget; the director of financial planning and analysis, who is responsible for financial reporting and forecasting; and the director of treasury operations and analysis, who is responsible for the college's debt portfolio, capital structure, and cash management.
 In addition, the chief financial and administrative officer, under the direction of the Investment Committee of the Board of Trustees and in conjunction with the chief investments officer, is responsible for the management of the college's endowment.
 At the direction of the president, the chief financial and administrative officer provides additional support to, and oversight of, non-academic administrative areas of the college, particularly during times when the president is conducting college business off-campus.